top of page

 So aim for steady, healthy weight loss rather than rapid, drastic weight loss.
 Play the long game when trying to lose weight.
 This prevents the dreaded weight regain.

-Embracing Individual Variability
+Awareness of Individual Variability

 Weight loss outcomes can vary widely between individuals due to various factors: